hzeller/timg/README.md

 # You can wrap all that in a loop to get an infinite repeat.
 while : ; do xzcat... ; done

-# (If you ctrl-c that loop, you might need to use 'reset' for terminal sanity)
+# (If you Ctrl-C that loop, you might need to use 'reset' for terminal sanity)
 ```

 Note, this requires that your terminal can display